MrZouu/SmoothTalk/README.md

 ⚠️This project is the result of a common work, made for school with a deadline and is still under development

+#  Google Colab
+For this project, Google colab is a very useful tool for processing our data in our machine learning pipeline.
+In fact, Colab includes a gpu, enabling us to process our data more quickly and simply.
+- ## Usage
+* **Import code** (jupyter file) into colab
+* **Upload a dataset in zip format to the Google Drive** - associated with the google account used on Colab.
+* **Change path in code and log in**
+* **Respect the tree structure**

 #  Credits
 * [**Lorenzo**](https://github.com/MrZouu) : Co-creator of the project.
 * [**Sc0pziion**](https://github.com/sc0pziion) : Co-creator of the project.